Westmoreland County Community College: History

-After being first proposed by school directores in the county in 1967, Westmoreland County Community College was officially founded in 1970.
+After being first proposed by school directors in the county in 1967, Westmoreland County Community College was officially founded in 1970.
 The institution first offered evening classes at Jeannette High School in 1971 with 243 students enrolled.
 By the fall of 1972, the college took up a permanent residence in a former Westinghouse plant in Youngwood and expanded its schedule to include day classes.
-Teams compete in the Western Pennsylvania Athletic Conference.

-In the four decades since, Westmoreland's original campus in Youngwood has expanded to four buildings.
-The college has opened additional centers in other areas: the Murrysville Education Center in Export, Fayette County Education Center in Uniontown, Indiana County Center in Indiana, Latrobe Education Center, New Kensington Education Center and Public Safety Training Center in Smithton.

 Westmoreland currently offers 64 associate degree programs, 13 diploma options and 49 certificate programs to prepare students for careers or transfer to baccalaureate degree programs at a four-year institution.
 The college also offers Continuing Education courses for adults, displaced workers, non-traditional students and summer camps for kids.

 The college hosts several athletics teams, nicknamed the Wolfpack, including baseball, basketball, bowling, softball, and volleyball.
 In fall 2020, the women's cross country team was ranked number two in the nation by the U.S. Track & Field and Cross Country Coaches Association.
 In fall 2023, the athletics program transitioned to Division II in the NCJAA and began to offer scholarships to student athletes.
+Teams compete in the Western Pennsylvania Athletic Conference.

+Dr. Kristin L. Mallory was named the college's president beginning in July 2025.